janosh/elementari/src/routes/(demos)/structure/+page.md

 ## Structures in a grid

-Just to show off you can load several without the page getting too slow.
+To demonstrate you can load multiple structures while maintaining good page load times.

 ```svelte example stackblitz
 <script>